boris-boat/planer/README.md

 ## Expense Tracker

-- Technologies used: React, React-bootstrap, NodeJs, Express, MongoDB, VictoryPie for pie chart, react-toastify, emailJs
+- Technologies used: React, React-bootstrap, NodeJs, Express, MongoDB, react-toastify, emailJs

 Expense tracker stylized using bootstrap, CRUD operation using front and backend.
 A whole month data is displayed via pie chart and the option of sending emails with current values.
 Used toastify for notifications about sending emails and changing values.